 The new standard applies to contracts with customers.
 It does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other IFRSs.
+The clarifications to IFRS 15 provide additional guidance with respect to the five-step analysis, transition, and the application of the Standard to licences of intellectual property

 The Corporation intends to adopt IFRS 15 in its financial statements for the annual period beginning on January 1, 2018.
 The extent of the impact of adoption of the standard has not yet been determined.